eppic-team/eppic/README.md

 eppic
 =====

 EPPIC is a software package for the analysis of interfaces present in protein crystal structures.
-It uses mainly evolutionary criteria to try the assess whether interfaces are biologically relevant or simply crystal contacts.
+It uses mainly evolutionary criteria to try to assess whether interfaces are biologically relevant or simply crystal contacts.

 The software is divided into submodules:
 * eppic-cli: the command line interface